-Please note: The University of Baltimore has the right to the use and reproduction of photographs taken of students while they are enrolled for present and future use in University publications and marketing efforts, without compensation to the student.
-A student who does not wish to have a photo used must submit a signed statement to the registrar's office before the first Friday of each semester.
+Please note: The University of Baltimore has the right to the use and reproduction of photographs taken of students while they are enrolled, for present and future use in University publications and marketing efforts, without compensation to the student.
+A student who does not wish to have a photo used must submit a signed statement to the Office of Records and Registration before the first Friday of each semester.